USASOC Best Squad Competition Stress Shoot

-B-roll of soldiers from 1st Battalion, 75th Ranger Regiment, based out of Hunter Army Airfield, Georgia, participate in a stress shoot as part of the United States Army Special Operations Command’s (USASOC) Best Squad Competition on Fort Bragg, North Carolina, Aug.
+B-roll of soldiers from units across the U.S. Army Special Operations Command (USASOC), participate in a stress shoot as part of USASOC’s Best Squad Competition at Fort Bragg, North Carolina, Aug.
 5, 2025.
-The USASOC Best Squad Competition showcases the excellence of the Army’s Special Operations Forces as they demonstrate grit, determination, and mastery of warfighting fundamentals—including marksmanship and physical fitness—over a week of competition at Fort Bragg, North Carolina, from August 4–8.
+The stress shoot is part of the USASOC Best Squad Competition, which showcases the excellence of the Army’s Special Operations Forces as they demonstrate grit, determination, and mastery of warfighting fundamentals—including marksmanship and physical fitness—throughout a week of competition from August 4–8.
 The winning squad will advance to compete against the Army’s best during the U.S. Army Best Squad Competition, scheduled for October 2–12, 2025.
-(U.S. Army video by Sgt.
-Benjamin Castro)
+(U.S. Army video by Staff Sgt.
+Jimmie Baker)

 |Date Taken: